Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ## Loading a model from a URL

-Press the button **Load Model with URL...**.
+From the **Model** dropdown menu, select **Load with URL...**.
 In the following dialog you can enter any [SAS URL](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) to a converted asset in Azure Storage.
 You can generate such a URL with [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer).

 However, you can also just keep the special URL **builtin://Engine** to load the standard sample model.
 This is the easiest way to see anything in ARRT, since you don't need to convert a model yourself to get started.

 ## Loading a model from Azure Storage

-Press the button **Load Model from Storage...** and select a [converted](conversion.md) `.arrAsset` file from your connected storage account.
+From the **Model** dropdown menu, select **Load from storage...** and select a [converted](conversion.md) `.arrAsset` file from your connected storage account.

 ## Model rendering